 Start times for regionals and super regionals will be recommended by the host institutions during the bid process, subject to the approval of the softball committee.
-Game times should be set 2% hours apart and must follow the championship format below.
+Game times should be set 21⁄2 hours apart and must follow the championship format below.

-Regional and super regional game-time policies for festival year:
+Regional and super regional game-time policies:

-- Tuesday, Wednesday, Thursday and Friday games shall be scheduled between noon and 8:30 p.m. - Saturday games shall be scheduled between 10 a.m. and 8:30 p.m.
+- Thursday and Friday games shall be scheduled between noon and 8:30 p.m. - Saturday games shall be scheduled between 10 a.m. and 8:30 p.m.
 The softball committee shall determine game times for the finals.